 Your maid and one of your two retainers from when you were a Nohrian noble.
 Wields daggers and staffs like Jakob.
 Also like Jakob, joins at different times if Corrin is male or female.

 Pros: Similar to Jakob in that if Felicia joins early, she’s useful to have around.
 While Jakob is bulkier, Felicia hits a lot harder.
 The fact that she can change to a hero class gives her kids access to the underrated Sol technique.

 Cons: In Birthright she’s a plot device that fights.
 At least that’s more than her sister, Fiora (NPC).

 My Take: I really wish Felicia’s involvement was better written, especially when you have a female Corrin.
 She just shows up, fights her sister, and has a kid (in some order).

 Hoshidian ninja who you originally meet as a prisoner of Nohr.
 Wields shurikens by default.
 Father to Midori.

 Pros: As the only ranged unit you have until chapter 7, Kaze is incredibly useful in the early game.
 His access to the mechanist class line gives him a ton of advantages over other characters.

-Cons: If you don’t have his support at least at an A level with Corrin by chapter 15, he dies((Meaning you lose him and access to Midori.)).
+Cons: If you don’t have his support at least at an A level with Corrin by chapter 15, he dies.
 Even if you’re on Casual or Phoenix mode.
 It’s bullshit and I’m so happy I read spoilers in advance to avoid this.